← Back to Blog

 • Constant promotions and pricing changes

-• Multiple teams relying on the same numbers
+• Several teams relying on the same numbers

 This is where spreadsheets start to crack.
-Five patterns show up almost universally.
+Five patterns show up almost everywhere.

 1. Manual work compounds faster than insight